-Banning the sale of hybrid cars from 2030 would've been "too soon”, prime minister Keir Starmer has said, as his government confirmed they will remain on sale until 2035 as part of a substantially relaxed zero-emission vehicle (ZEV) mandate
+Banning the sale of hybrid cars from 2030 would've been "too soon”, the prime minister has said, as his government confirmed they can remain on sale until 2035 as part of a substantially relaxed zero-emission vehicle (ZEV) mandate.

 The move was described as a show of support to the automotive industry, following the imposition of 25% tariffs on all vehicles imported into the US.